 Bachelor of Science in Music Technology

 NOTE: An instrumental or vocal audition is required to be considered for admission to the B.S. in Music Technology degree program.
 In order to be accepted into a UNC Asheville music degree program, applicants must first pass an instrumental or vocal audition placing them into MUSC 291 or higher.
-The audition requirements are posted at music.unca.edu/auditions original compositions will not be considered.
+The audition requirements are posted at music.unca.edu/auditions.

 NOTE: It is highly recommended that students pass an audition before enrolling at UNC Asheville.

-In order to begin the Music Technology course sequence, students must have declared the music major (declaration requirements indicated in the course catalog) and have also taken PHYS 102 Physics of Sound and Music and PHYS 122 Physics of Sound and Music Lab.
+In order to begin the Music Technology course sequence, students must have passed an audition into the Music Technology major and declared the Music Technology major (declaration requirements indicated in the course catalog) and taken the courses Introduction to Music Technology, Aural Skills I, and Music Theory I.

 III.
 Other departmental requirements—Major competency is demonstrated by an approved senior recording or research project, to be undertaken in conjunction with MUSC 485 and 487.

 Review UNC Asheville’s Course Catalog for all course descriptions and degree requirements.

 All B.S. candidates are required to complete a senior recording or research project and pass an oral competency exam.
 Internships (up to 6 hours) are available (but not required) to qualified students.